United Airlines pilots resist contract changes over regional routes | MarketScreener

 The United negotiations are being watched by other airlines entering labor talks, along with commercial planemakers Embraer of Brazil and Mitsubishi Heavy Industries Ltd of Japan, which are building new planes that are too heavy to be flown by regional carriers because they exceed the scope clause weight.

-A United spokesman could not immediately be reached for comment.
+A United spokeswoman on Friday referred to earlier remarks by Kirby.
 Kirby has said changing the scope clause would make the carrier more competitive against rivals American Airlines and Delta Air Lines.

 Insler disagreed with that.